AugmenTab/AugmenTab.github.io/README.md

 ### Websites

-* Just Good Ol' JavaScript
-    * [Anoxis Gate](https://anoxisgate.com/), a website that will eventually serve as the distribution platform for third-party tabletop roleplaying content published by a group I participate in.
-I used it as an opportunity to play around with animations in CSS, both by using established animations (the twinkling starry night background) and experimenting with my own (the scrolling gradient text and buttons).
-Currently, it is simply a placeholder site that allows interested parties to sign up for the newsletter, which is managed through [MailChimp](https://mailchimp.com/developer/).
-In the future, it will likely use either Elm, Hugo, or Gatsby.
 * React
     * [Catch of the Day](https://github.com/AugmenTab/react-studies/tree/master/beginner/catch-of-the-day) and [Sick Fits](https://github.com/AugmenTab/react-studies/tree/master/advanced/sick-fits), a pair of React websites made through the Beginner and Advanced tutorials by the incredible [Wes Bos](https://wesbos.com/about).
 * Hugo
     * [BaumBuilds](https://www.baumbuilds.com/) is an e-commerce website made for my dad's small business.
 It served as my first foray into Hugo, and was made by adapting a purchased Bootstrap theme to Hugo partials and reaching out to [Snipcart](https://docs.snipcart.com/v3/) to handle the credit card processing and digital goods distribution.
     * [Kangen Krew](https://kangenkrew.com/) was done as a freelance project for a local sales team selling Enagic alkaline water machines.
 It was also built using Hugo, with [DatoCMS](https://www.datocms.com/docs) serving as the content management system, allowing the client to modify the website copy and graphic assets themselves without having to know anything about coding.
+* JavaScript/Other
+    * [Anoxis Gate](https://anoxisgate.com/), a website that will eventually serve as the distribution platform for third-party tabletop roleplaying content published by a group I participate in.
+I used it as an opportunity to play around with animations in CSS, both by using established animations (the twinkling starry night background) and experimenting with my own (the scrolling gradient text and buttons).
+Currently, it is simply a placeholder site that allows interested parties to sign up for the newsletter, which is managed through [MailChimp](https://mailchimp.com/developer/).
+In the future, it will likely use either Elm, Hugo, or Gatsby.

 ## Future Plans